pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 <!-- FIXME: Work when given \e at replIt, not only when given \x1B -->

-This also works inside a replIt Shell
+This also works inside a replIt Shell.
 This does Not work inside a macOS Shell.
 Perplexity·Ai tells me that limitation is famous.
 That limitation drives people to swap in other Terminals for macOS.